sambanova/ai-starter-kit/README.md

 1. Import the **SambaStudio** langchain community wrapper in your project and define your **SambaStudio* LLM:

-- If using a CoE endpoint:
+- If using a Bundle endpoint:

 ```python
 from langchain_community.llms.sambanova import SambaStudio